rajkannanbalu/store-location-service/README.md

   ```
 (Note: For running server, it uses online database.
 If you want to use local database(stores), please change config.js development object)

-- Get superuse of postgres
+- Get superuser of postgres
   > run the command below
   ```shell
   $ psql postgres